 And it's the only const.

-Timisoara is known as the city where the the 1989 Romanian Revolution started started.
-It's something that we're proud of and makes us identify ourselves with the concept of changing something bad into something good.
+Timisoara is known as the city where the the 1989 Romanian Revolution started.
+It's something that we're proud of and makes us identify ourselves with change.

 Ok, but why "revo"?

 Here in Timisoara, we like to shorten (some) words by pronouncing only the first 2 syllables.
 For instance "Timi", instead of Timisoara.